OneBlockPlus/polkadot-hackathon-2024/bangkok/31-PensiveFlix/README.md

   **Chain RPC (optional)**: Provides on-chain data; it is not necessary to run locally, as other Chain RPC nodes can be used.

-​	The system and business processes of PensiveFlix are illustrated in the diagram below:
+​	Taking a typical NFT marketplace as an example, the system and business process of PensiveFlix are shown in the following diagram:

 <img src="./doc/PensiveFlixArchitect.png" alt="PensiveFlixArchitect"/>

 * **Overall Business Process**:

-  ​	As NFT merchants on PensiveFlix, knowledge owners*(Author Side)* only need to encrypt their content in a trusted local environment provided by PensiveFlix*(step 1)*.
+  ​	As NFT merchants on PensiveFlix, content creator*(Author Side)* only need to encrypt their content in a trusted local environment provided by PensiveFlix*(step 1)*.
 Once the knowledge is encrypted, the file can be uploaded to decentralized storage infrastructures like CESS*(step 2)*.
 During the NFT minting process, the file link and other relevant information are added, then you will completing the intellectual property sale*(step 3)*.
 Any user can download the encrypted file*(step 5)*, but PensiveFlix only allows NFT holders*(step 4)* to play the encrypted content*(step 6)*.

-  ​	Additionally, from a business perspective, knowledge owners can mint NFTs based on different contracts, leveraging PensiveFlix's capabilities.
+  ​	Additionally, from a business perspective, content creator can mint NFTs based on different contracts, leveraging PensiveFlix's capabilities.
 This means they can define various business logic scenarios, such as whether to allow buyers to resell, implement a "burn after reading" feature, subscription-based columns, and more.

 * **System Workflow**: